In 2021, maintaining digital security is one of the biggest challenges for online businesses.

-According to the UN, cybercrime has spiked by 600% since the start of the COVID-19 pandemic.
+According to the US Chamber of Commerce, ransomware attacks alone have jumped 80% year-over-year to 2022, with a similar figure expected for 2023.
 Businesses that operate partially or fully online, in particular, have been the targets of attacks.

 As a consequence, many businesses have invested heavily in cybersecurity.
-Globally, spending increased by over 10% to 53 billion USD.
+Globally, spending is increasing by nearly 12.5% annually, as estimated in a survey by McKinsey

-Remote work has become a fixture over the past 12 months.
+Remote work has become a fixture during the pandemic, and today often coexists with in-person work.
 Despite its usefulness, it presents one of the greatest vulnerabilities for businesses whose teams operate partially or fully online.

 The reason for this is that you have much less direct control over team members’ environment and behavior when it comes to the devices and consumer-grade networks they use.